Hiiirad/personal-notes/Tech Guide/Ansible/README.md

   - Access locally: `dev.example.com ansible_connection=local` or `dev.example.com ansible_connection=ssh`
   - Open a port for specific program: `dev.example.com http_port=80`
   - SSH Password: `dev.example.com ansible_ssh_pass=PASSWORD`
     - There's a better way for managing password instead of storing in a plain text file which is not recommended in production environment. **Ansible Vault** stores passwords in an encrypted format.
+Check `ansible-vault --help` command.
     - The best way to connect servers with each other is sharing SSH-Keys.
 - Group Variables (Assign variable for specific group once)
   ```